 Public consultation

-The Institute of National Remembrance (Instytut Pamięci Narodowej, IPN), established in 1998, obtained the archives of the communist police, and it has made the files of the secret services accessible to affected persons since 2000.
-Officials have to declare whether they collaborated with the communist secret police or intelligence services.
-If they admit such activities, they are not punished.
-The interest of the public in these files has always been comparatively low.
-However, PiS has often used the tool of lustration to discredit political opponents.
-This was very pronounced during PiS’s first term in government (2005 – 2007), and it has continued to be used to justify the elimination of the judiciary’s independence since 2015.
+Rules for dealing with Poland’s communist past are in force.
+The Institute of National Remembrance (IPN), established in 1998, obtained the archives of the communist police and has made the files of the secret services accessible to affected persons since 2000.
+Public interest in these files has always been comparatively low.
+Officials must declare whether they collaborated with the communist secret police or intelligence services.
+If they admit to such activities, they are not punished.

-Other examples of politicizing history include the minister of culture’s actions to promote a distinct nationalist narrative of Polish history in museums, especially the Museum of the Second World War in Gdansk and the Museum of the History of Polish Jews in Warsaw, and the education minister’s revisionist stance on textbooks in schools.
-The IPN has engaged in the development of video games, apps and other devices to promote a nationalistic and often militaristic image of Polish history.
-It has also initiated investigations about priests and the opposition being allegedly killed by communist forces before the 1989 transition.
+Other examples of politicizing history include actions by the PiS culture minister to promote a distinct nationalist narrative of Polish history in museums, particularly the Museum of the Second World War in Gdańsk and the POLIN Museum of the History of Polish Jews in Warsaw, as well as the former education minister’s revisionist approach to school textbooks.
+The Institute of National Remembrance (IPN) has developed video games, apps and other tools to promote a nationalistic and often militaristic image of Polish history.
+It has also initiated investigations into alleged killings of priests and opposition figures by communist forces prior to the 1989 transition.

 Reconciliation